lubkoKuzenko/trainee-test-task/README.md

-# Test task for trainee developer
+# Test task for Trainee Frot-End developer

 ## Introduction
 The purpose of this exercise is for the developer to exhibit his familiarity with frontend technologies, programming patterns and to provide with a sample of what clean and reusable code means to the candidate.